byarmis/mpi3/USB_DAC_Selection_and_Troubleshooting.md

     Rates: 44100, 48000, 88200, 96000
 ```

 Note that the `Momentary freq` is just 50 Hz higher than the requested frequency.
 Sometimes, the frequency is seen to be a similar amount (50 - 100 Hz) lower instead.

 ## The Plot Thickens

 After `speaker-test` has played pink noise for several moments, the `Momentary freq` returns back to `48000 Hz (0x30.0000)` and the popping and crackling goes away.
 If I stop `speaker-test` for several seconds (5 count) and start it back up again, the pink noise resumes without any issues.
 If I instead wait a little longer (10 count) to resume the `speaker-test`, the `Momentary freq` will again be slightly higher or lower than it should be.
 It settles down and corrects itself after several moments.

 A similar behavior is not observed  listening to music, however.
 Running `mpg123` and listening to an .mp3 file, there is always crackling and popping and `Momentary freq` does not appear to settle to the bit-rate of the song even when given additional time compared with the `speaker-test`.

 Taxing the CPU with running [`dd if=/dev/urandom | bzip2 -9 >> /dev/null`](http://stackoverflow.com/questions/2925606/how-to-create-a-cpu-spike-with-a-bash-command#comment27590337_2927364) while, at the same time, running a `speaker-test` and `watch`ing `/proc/asound/card1/stream0` does not appear to hinder the `Momentary freq`'s return back to 48 kHz, taking roughly the same amount of time to settle back when running a speaker test.
 The `bzip2` process causes roughly 70% CPU load.
 This indicates to me that the issue is not caused by the CPU being taxed.

 Adding the following (taken from [this](https://volumio.org/forum/solution-pops-and-clicks-t772.html) forum post) to `/boot/cmdline.txt` did not appear to help, unfortunately: `dwc_otg.fiq_enable=1 dwc_otg.fiq_fsm_enable=1 dwc_otg.fiq_fsm_mask=0x3`

-## Additional Things that resulted in no change
+## Additional Things That Resulted in No Change

 * Modifying `dwc_otg.nak_holdoff` to be 2 or 0.